seanyeo300/Human-Action-Recognition-in-the-Dark/README.md

 - OpenCV
 - NumPy, SciPy
 - Scikit-learn
-- PyTorch / TensorFlow (for CNNs)
+- TensorFlow
-- Matplotlib

 ---

 ## 📝 Report

-A detailed write-up, following the ICLR format, is available in the `report/` folder as `YourFullName_YourMatriculationNo.pdf`.
+A detailed write-up, following the ICLR format, is available in the `report/` folder.

 ---